How to Integrate AI Into an App: Step-by-Step Guide + Feature Ideas

 Do I need different security considerations when adding AI?

-Yes, security deserves extra attention when integrating AI.
-When sending data to an external AI service, you need to make sure that sensitive user information isn’t exposed inappropriately.
-Bubble offers built-in security features integrated directly into the editor, including a secrets scanner to prevent leaking API keys and visual privacy rules to control data access down to the field level.
-When the Bubble AI Agent creates data types, it automatically generates privacy rules to secure your data.
-Always test your app as different users to verify that one user’s data isn’t accessible to others through AI-generated responses.
+Yes — when sending data to an external AI service, you need to verify that sensitive user information isn’t exposed inappropriately.
+Bubble includes a secrets scanner to prevent API key leaks, visual privacy rules to control data access at the field level, and the Bubble AI Agent automatically generates privacy rules when creating data types.
+Always review and test security settings before launch.

 Build for as long as you want on the Free plan.
 Only upgrade when you're ready to launch.